 I know what you’re thinking….

 Meal plan for a whole month?
-What, are you crazy?
+Are you crazy?
 I can’t plan two days, how could I possibly meal plan for a whole month?
 And why would you want to?

 Why recreate the wheel every week when you can batch your weekly menu plans?

-I save so much time and frustration when I generate many dinner ideas at one time and set up a basic structure for the week ahead.
-If you’re the family meal planner, then I urge you to try this trick!
+I save so much time and frustration when I generate many dinner ideas at one time and set up a basic structure for the weeks ahead.
+If you’re the family meal planner, then I urge you to try this time-saving trick!

 Why meal plan for an entire month?